 USS JOHN L. HALL Image Gallery:

 The photos below were taken by Sean Hainer (FFG 32 Disbursing Officer May 89 - April 92).
-The photos were taken at Jacksonville Landing near the ship's old home port of Mayport, FL, and during the Med 90 cruise.
+The photos were taken at Jacksonville Landing near the ship's old home port of Mayport, FL, and during the Mediteranean cruise in 1990.

-The following photos of USS JOHN L. HALL were taken by me and show the ship during a port visit of the STANAVFORLANT (Standing Naval Force Atlantic) to Kiel, Germany, on June 23, 2001.
+The photos below were taken by me and show the JOHN L. HALL during a port visit of the STANAVFORLANT (Standing Naval Force Atlantic) to Kiel, Germany, on June 23, 2001.

 The photos below were taken by me and show the JOHN L. HALL laid up at the former Philadelphia Naval Shipyard, Penn., on May 4, 2012.